 Funding for healthcare degrees

-For healthcare diploma and degree programmes, NHS Student Bursaries should pay your tuition fees as long as you satisfy the EU residency requirements.
+For healthcare degree programmes, NHS Student Bursaries should pay your tuition fees as long as you satisfy the EU residency requirements.
 Use the NHS Student Bursary Personal Eligibility Calculator to check your eligibility.

 How to apply for fee support

 From 2 March 2015 you can apply for your tuition fee support as soon as you have been offered a place on your course.